GHeart01/GHeart01/README.md

 ## How to Reach Me
 - 🌐 **Website**: [geraltheart.com](https://geraltheart.com)
   Explore my portfolio, projects, and more.
-Check out the [Contact page](https://geraltheart.com/contact) to get in touch!
+Check out the [Contact page](https://geraltheart.com/contact) or directly at emailme@geraltheart.com to get in touch!
 - 💼 **LinkedIn**: [linkedin.com/in/geraltheart001/](https://www.linkedin.com/in/geraltheart001/)

 ---